+This policy does not apply to reported changes in family composition.
 All income for a new family member will be counted and used to calculate the family's TTP.
-If this information results in an increase in tenant rent, the family will be given a 30-day notice ("Notice of Rent Adjustment") before the new rent amount is effective.
+If this information results in an increase in tenant rent, the family will be given a 30-day notice before the new rent amount is effective.